dlintec/k-meteor-dev/README.md

     docker exec -it --user root k-meteor-dev chown -Rh meteor /opt/application docker exec -it --user meteor k-meteor-dev /bin/bash k menu

-c)Create sftp container to access /opt/application (/server/data/) on sftp  port 2222
+c)Create sftp container to access /opt/application (/server/data/) on sftp  port 2222.
+The server will receive requests from a user with name "meteor" and password "changeme".
+You can change user and password in the command as desired.
+The "1000" is the Linux user ID needed to share the volume.

     docker run -d --name sftp-container -v k-meteor-dev-app:/home/meteor/share -p 2222:22 -d atmoz/sftp meteor:changeme:1000